Python: Introduction

 Summary

-Selection, or decision makeing is a concept that allows a program to perform one of several options depending on the value of a particular variable.
-In listing 2 there were two sets of decicion making.
-At line 4 the simple if statement activated lines 6 and 7 if the user correctly guessed the mystery number, while the if..else construct figcaptionning lines 8 - 11 displays the message "The number is higher" if the mystery number is higher than the user's guess, otherwise it prints "The number is lower".
+Selection, or decision making is a concept that allows a program to perform one of several options depending on the value of a particular variable.
+In listing 2 there were two sets of decision making.
+At line 4 the simple if statement activated lines 6 and 7 if the user correctly guessed the mystery number, while the if..else construct figcaptioning lines 8 - 11 displays the message "The number is higher" if the mystery number is higher than the user's guess, otherwise it prints "The number is lower".

 In listing 4 we have a simple if construct figcaptionning lines 7 and 8.
 In this case line 8 will only be activated if the sales value is greater than 100, otherwise it will not be activated.